markterweele/windows-itpro-docs/windows/configuration/unbranded-boot/index.md

 Customize the boot screen using Windows Configuration Designer and Deployment Image Servicing and Management (DISM).

 You must enable Unbranded Boot on the installation media with DISM before you can apply settings for Unbranded Boot using either Windows Configuration Designer or applying a provisioning package during setup.

+If Windows is already installed, you can't apply a provisioning package to configure Unbranded Boot.
+You must use the [command prompt](#tab/cmd) to configure Unbranded Boot if Windows is installed.

 [!INCLUDE [provisioning-package-1](../../../includes/configure/provisioning-package-1.md)]